noid23/rpi-timelapse/README.md

 Once the script finishes up you will find your timelapse movie in `$HOME/sunset-timelapse`

+## To-Do
+* Add command line flag to clean up images after video generation
+* Clean up crontab after repeated runs

-This is a work in progress as of 11/4/25.
+This is a work in progress as of 11/10/25.
 Use at your own risk.